By Jennifer Ebert published

-It's been a long year, so we have good reason to rejoice when thinking of the interior design trends coming up in 2021.
+It's been a long year, so we have good reason to rejoice when thinking of the interior design trends we love most for 2021 and onwards.

 From the growing importance of sustainable materials to elegant elements and a celebration of individuality and uniqueness, our 2021 trend edit will provide you with a curated look that will bring your home into the New Year with sensational style.

-- See more: kitchen trends 2021 – to inspire your remodel
+- See: Kitchen trends 2021 – to inspire your remodel

 Interior design trends 2021

 With many people’s attitudes on life changing during 2020, and many wishing they could get away this year, we take a look ahead at the interior design trends for 2021.

 For those who love colorful decoration, this maximalist look channels the free-spirited essence of the celebrated Bloomsbury artists and their creative flair .
 Bravely mix contrast patterns across a scheme, harmonising the eclectic mix with different scales of print, and one or two grounding common tones to pull all the patterns together.
 The Bloomsbury artists painted not only their walls but their furniture, too.
 Mix large-scale wall decor with small-scale decorative details to create playful layers.

 Everyone's two favorite patterns combine for this fun new trend that mixes the classic check and stripe with new-season colors.

 Mix and match patterns in different scales to create the right balance.
 In this bedroom the delicately patterned cushions and eiderdown soften the effect of the stripes and checks on the wall and bed.